Observation of laser-assisted electron scattering in superfluid helium

 \textbf{Author contributions}\\ M.K. conceived and designed the experiment with contributions of L.T. and M.K.-Z. ; P.H. built the experimental setup with contributions of B.T. and M.K.; L.T.
-B.T., and M.S. performed the experiment; L.T. performed the simulations with contributions of P.H.; L.T., B.T., M.K., and M.K.-Z. analyzed the data; all authors contributed to the interpretation of the results; L.T., and M.K. wrote the paper.
+B.T., and M.S. performed the experiment; R.K. performed the Monte Carlo 3D LAES simulations; L.T. performed the Monte Carlo 3D elastic scattering simulations with contributions of P.H.; L.T., B.T., M.K., and M.K.-Z. analyzed the data; all authors contributed to the interpretation of the results; L.T., and M.K. wrote the paper.